 Drafting Note: States should change this answer as appropriate to reflect the process in the state.

-Q 70: How will the in-person assister or the certified application counselor be able to help consumers with enrollment through the [insert name of state exchange]?
+Q 70: How do in-person assisters or certified application counselors help consumers with enrollment through the [insert name of state exchange]?

 In [insert name of state], the in-person assister or certified application counselor can help consumers create an account and log on to the [insert name of state exchange].
 Consumers should log in to their own [insert name of state exchange] account.
 The in-person assister or certified application counselor can help consumers as needed to complete the eligibility application.
 Consumers may be prompted to enter the in-person assister’s or the certified application counselor’s [insert name of state exchange] user identification number on the application to show that the assister or counselor helped them.

 The in-person assister or certified application counselor can help consumers compare health plans and answer questions about health insurance policies in general.
 The assister or counselor can answer questions from the consumer about the differences in health plans and what they might mean to them (such as explaining deductibles or out-of-pocket limits), but the assister or counselor CANNOT recommend or suggest which health plan would be best for consumers and their families.
-Consumers will be asked to enter the in-person assister’s or certified application counselor’s [insert name of state exchange] user identification number on the enrollment page to show that they helped them.
+Consumers are asked to enter the in-person assister’s or certified application counselor’s [insert name of state exchange] user identification number on the enrollment page to show that they helped them.

 The in-person assister or certified application counselor CANNOT sell, solicit, or negotiate a health plan through the [insert name of state exchange].
 They CANNOT suggest that one plan would be better for the individual than another.